drivera53/flatcoin/README.md

 rake db:seed
 ```

 # Usage
-Execute the bin file './bin/run'.
+After you run `shotgun` FlatCoin app will be running on `http://localhost:9393/`.
+Here you may signup or login using credencials from `seeds.rb`.
+The main page displays a list of the top 20 cryptocurrencies by market cap and you can start trading right away.
+Keep in mind that you should have enough Buying Power in order to execute an order.
+Balance displays a list of all your trades along with your portfolio value, here you can also sell or edit your trade.
-You will be prompted with a list of the top 20 cryptocurrencies in the world.
-You can then get detailed information of each of the 20 coins by typing its number.
+Lederboard displays a list of all users along with its properly sorted portfolio value.
-You can also get information from any other cryptocurrency by just typing its name.
+All trades displays a detailed list of all users' trades.

 ## License
 [MIT](https://github.com/drivera53/flatcoin/blob/main/LICENSE)